michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 */
 ```

-Or if we want to reuse the interface signature:
+Or if we want to reuse the interface signature and implementation:

 ```sml
 module Hello = struct